janmarkuslanger/create-element.js/README.md

 h(**tag** <string>, **properties** <object>, **childs** <array>)

-- tag is the tagname of the element
+- tag is the tag name of the element
   (h1, h2, div, span...)
-- properties holds the attributes and event listener of the element `{class: 'my-class', click: () => { console.log('hello world')}}`
+- properties hold the attributes and event listener of the element `{class: 'my-class', click: () => { console.log('hello world')}}`
 - childs holds the child element and text node